 Is Neuroticism a Learned Behavior?

 Nature-nurture arguments have existed for centuries.
 Personality has a complex intertwining of biologically inherited machinery and learning.
 Our biology impacts how we see the world; how we see the world impacts what we gain from experience.
+Our character is formed from this reciprocal cycle of biology and experience.
 Internal machinery, exposure and interpretation spin in a cycle, each impacting the other and forming definable traits.

 Steven Pinker explains, “most of the 18,000 adjectives for personality traits in an unabridged dictionary can be tied to one of these five dimensions, including such sins and flaws as being aimless, careless, conforming, impatient, narrow, rude, self-pitying, selfish, suspicious, uncooperative, and undependable.
 All five of the major personality dimensions are heritable, with perhaps 40 to 50 percent of the variation in a typical population tied to differences in their genes” (2003, location 1306).